Mortgage rate predictions 2025: Are mortgage rates going down?

 Fixed rate mortgage rate example

-In April 2025, the best rate on a 5 year fix is from First Direct at 3.99% (max LTV 60%, scheme fees £490, remortgages only).
-Here’s how much it would cost you each month in the initial term if you take out a £200,000 mortgage over 25 years on this deal.
+In June 2025, the best rate on a 5 year fix (assuming you’re not eligible for a green mortgage) is from Barclays at 3.98% (max LTV 60%, scheme fees £958) Remortgages only.
+Here’s how much it would cost you each month in the initial term if you take out a £200,000 mortgage over 30 years on this deal.

 Tracker mortgage worked examples